 Sleepiness is what happens when people feel a strong biological urge to sleep.
 Unlike fatigue, which usually occurs when becoming exhausted by hard work, sleepiness has several different causes.
 These causes include poor sleep quantity (not getting enough sleep), poor sleep quality (waking up often while trying to sleep or not achieving a deep level of sleep), a disruption to the circadian rhythm (a person’s natural sleep cycle), or through drugs or disorders that affect the central nervous system.
-A new review by Mullins, Cortina, Drake, and Dalal (2014) shows why organizations should care about employee sleepiness.
+A new review (Mullins, Cortina, Drake, & Dalal, 2014) shows why organizations should care about employee sleepiness.

 WHAT CAUSES SLEEPINESS?

 The authors mention two major work-related factors that can eventually lead to sleepiness for employees.
 Job demands are elements of the job that require effort.
 When these job demands are excessively high, employees may experience reduced quality of sleep and reduced quantity of sleep.
 For example, employees may be under enormous pressure to make a deadline or to complete a project.
 This might lead employees to work later and have less time for sleep, or to have trouble falling asleep or staying asleep.

 The second major work-related factor that can lead to sleepiness is irregular work-schedules.
 We would probably consider a normal work-schedule to be “nine-to-five” for five days a week, or something similar.
 But some employees work nights, weekends, or long shifts that may last 24 hours at a time.
 These schedules can wreak havoc on the body’s circadian rhythm, or natural sleep cycle.
 This can cause employees to receive an inadequate amount of sleep or an inadequate quality of sleep.